 Within 1 or 2 days of implantation, a layer of cells (trophoblast cells) develops around the blastocyst.
 The progenitor villous trophoblast cell, the stem cell of the placenta, develops along 2 cell lines:

-An inner layer (amnion) and outer layer (chorion) of membranes develop from the trophoblast; these membranes form the amniotic sac (see Fig. 1: Conception and Prenatal Development: Placenta and embryo at about 11 4⁄7 wk gestation.), which contains the conceptus (term used for derivatives of the zygote at any stage).
+An inner layer (amnion) and outer layer (chorion) of membranes develop from the trophoblast; these membranes form the amniotic sac, which contains the conceptus (term used for derivatives of the zygote at any stage—Fig. 1: Placenta and embryo at about 11 ⁄ wk gestation.).
 When the sac is formed and the blastocyst cavity closes (by about 10 days), the conceptus is considered an embryo.
 The amniotic sac fills with fluid and expands with the growing embryo, filling the endometrial cavity by about 12 wk after conception; then, the amniotic sac is the only cavity remaining in the uterus.

 The placenta is fully formed by wk 18 to 20 but continues to grow, weighing about 500 g by term.